optimho/Python-and-COM/README.md

    	      return resu

-Add code so that when this script is run by Python.exe, it self-registers.
+Add this code so that when this script is run by Python.exe, it self-registers.

     if __name__=='__main__':